igoogolx/lux-docs/docs/troubleshooting.md

 ### Lux open the dashboard in browser instead of webview.

 Firstly, flutter still does not support webview on desktop officially.
-And the available webview plugins are not stable.
+And available webview plugins are not stable.